zzmzzmgithub/esutils/README.md

 For simplicity, the `Search` component and its sub-components are designed to interact with a specific index and type, passed through a `DataBucket` parameter.
 A `DataBucket` is a "pointer" to an (index,type) tuple.
 Custom functionality and naming overrides can then be implemented by extending this class.
-One example is `AliasWrappedBucket` (more on that below).
+One example is `AliasWrappedBucket` (more on that here https://github.com/cosmin-marginean/esutils/wiki/AliasWrappedBucket).

 This gives the API user more flexibility in deciding which components should be application state and which can be produced dynamically.